 That is, offering differing activities/reps/weight/range of movement/etc depending on the abilities of the person.

 For example, during interval training, your faster clients can run 400m, whilst your slower clients can run 250m. (or make it time based, and everyone works at their capacity).
 The aim is ‘Individual Attention in a Group Setting‘.

-Be careful to ensure high intensity training is not seen as a change for your fitter clients (or even yourself) to receive an ego boost.
+Be careful to ensure high intensity training is not seen as an opportunity for your fitter clients (or even yourself) to receive an ego boost.
 This can be initimidating and demoralising for other participants.